CONFIRMED CONFERENCE SESSIONS

 Rep. Heck grew up in Vancouver, Washington, and now resides in Olympia.

-Housing Challenges On the Oregon Coast
+Report on Low income Housing from the Oregon Coast

 Claire Hall – Lincoln County Commission, Chair